Nathaniel Wells: Slave estates

 Nathaniel managed his inherited sugar plantation estates like any absentee white owner.
 Wells had little control over the way the slaves he owned were treated, as the estates were leased out to local managers.
 The punishment of slaves by one of these managers was singled out for criticism by British abolitionists and became the subject of an abolitionist tract, although it would appear that this was with the tacit consent of Wells, who refrained from suppressing its publication through the courts.
-The crux of the issue concerned a punishment of a slave owned by Wells - there were only supposed to be 39 lashes administered in one sitting of punishment, while it was alleged that a manager gave a slave 39 lashes plus a "brining" – putting pepper water onto those lashes to make the slaves scream.
+The crux of the issue concerned punishment of a slave owned by Wells - there were only supposed to be 39 lashes administered in one sitting of punishment, while it was alleged that a manager gave the slave 39 lashes plus a "brining" – putting pepper water onto those lashes to make the enslaved person scream.

-Wells remained a plantation owner and slave owner until emancipation was enacted by law in St Kitts in 1833, and was compensated financially for his loss by the British government with the sum of £1,400 9s 7d for the ownership of eighty-six enslaved people on St Kitts.
+Wells remained a plantation owner and slave owner until emancipation was enacted by law in St Kitts in 1833, and was compensated financially for his loss by the British government with the sum of £1,400 9s 7d for the ownership of 86 enslaved people on St Kitts.

 Piercefield House and Monmouthshire

 By 1801, Wells had property worth an estimated £200,000 and was married to Harriet Este (1780–1820), the only daughter of Charles Este, a former chaplain to King George II.
 They had ten children including author Nathaniel Armstrong Wells (1806–1846), and churchmen Charles Rush Wells (1807-1869) and John Tighe Wells (1808-1848).

 In 1802, he bought Piercefield House, Chepstow from Colonel Mark Wood, after agreeing to buy it for £90,000 over dinner.
 Wells added to Piercefield until it reached almost 3,000 acres (12km²).
 He continued the tradition of allowing visitors access to the grounds of his estate, among them the landscape painter Joseph Farington, who having met him in 1803 noted in his diary: "Mr Wells is a West Indian of large fortune, a man of very gentlemanly manners, but so much a man of colour as to be little removed from a Negro".

-Wells seems to have taken a full part in local society.
-In 1804 he was appointed a churchwarden of St Arvans Church near Piercefield, a position he held for 40 years.
+Wells seems to have taken full part in local society.
+In 1804, he was appointed a churchwarden of St Arvans Church near Piercefield, a position he held for 40 years.
 Together with the Duke of Beaufort he contributed to the upkeep of the church fabric, and St Arvan's distinctive octagonal tower (1820) was his gift.
-In 1806 he was appointed a Justice of the Peace, while in 1832 he was on the committee of the Chepstow Hunt.
+In 1806, he was appointed a Justice of the Peace, while in 1832 he was on the committee of the Chepstow Hunt.

 Sheriff

-On 24 January 1818 Wells became Britain's first Black sheriff when he was appointed sheriff of Monmouthshire by the Prince Regent, and a deputy lieutenant of the county.
+On 24 January 1818, Wells became Britain's first Black sheriff when he was appointed sheriff of Monmouthshire by the Prince Regent, and a deputy lieutenant of the county.